droglenc/NCMTH207/modules/ce/ANOVA1Foundations_CE1.md

 A study that used 54 individuals evenly allocated to 6 treatment groups had a variance among all individuals (ignoring group membership) of 47.33 and a combined variance of individuals in each group of 33.78.

 1. Use this information to construct an ANOVA table.
-Show your work. (*Note this does not use R except to compute the p-value with* `distrib()`)
+Show your work. [*Note this does not use R except to compute the p-value with* `distrib()`.]
 2. Is there a significant difference among the group means? [*Provide statistical evidence to support your answer*]

 &nbsp;